 When it comes to leadership, there are two distinct styles.
-The first is relationship focused leadership.
-This focuses personnel development, relationship building, and creating a positive work environment.
+The first is relationship oriented leadership.
+This focuses on personnel development, relationship building, and creating a positive work environment.
 The idea behind this is that a happy, motivated team will work to the best of their abilities and get things done.
 The second is task focused leadership.
-This focuses on setting policies and procedures, and defining the steps necessary to accomplish the task at hand.
+This focuses on setting policies and procedures and defining the steps necessary to accomplish the task at hand.
 There are good points to each leadership style, however, leaders who only use one style or another are not usually seen by their teams as being very effective.

 Every manager should know the value of personal relationships with employees.
 Building a positive and stimulating work environment is your top priority – this is what will help your workers to go that extra mile in completing tasks for their projects.
 Yet, many executives find it challenging to establish the balance between respect and likeability.
 Here are a few tips to help you develop meaningful relationships with your employees and build a positive work environment.

 When your team did a job really well, say “thank you.”
 This simple gesture could mean everything to them.
-An employee appreciation survey by Glassdoor showed that four out of every five employees or 81 percent, said they are motivated to work harder if their boss showed more appreciation.
+An employee appreciation survey by Glassdoor showed that 4 out of every 5 employees or 81%, said they are motivated to work harder if their boss showed more appreciation.
 More than half said they will stay longer in a company where managers know how to show gratitude.

 Great leaders are not made overnight.
 Developing leaders is not dependent on skills or natural charisma or both.
 Neither is it all about authority nor responsibility.
 The length of time invested is not a guarantee nor is youth a disability.
 A great leader is not measured by age, experience, position, scope of authority or popularity.
 It takes so much more.

 I thought long and hard about the title of this article.
-I wanted to call it “Two essential skills for business leaders” but that didn’t sound right when it’s about managing as well.
-So I considered “Two essential skills for senior managers” but that didn’t include the leadership angle either.
+I wanted to call it “Two essential skills for business leaders” but that did not sound right when it is about managing as well.
+So I considered “Two essential skills for senior managers” but that did not include the leadership angle either.
 The problem is, we label ourselves as leaders or managers.
 There is nоt a term that covers both.
 But there should be.

 For business Project managers rely on their leadership skills to get work done.
 What exactly is leadership?
 Author and speaker John C. Maxwell put it, “leadership is influence.”
 That short definition simplifies the complexities of leadership.